qiankunli/qiankunli.github.io/_posts/Technology/Network/2018-12-04-multi_host_container_network.md

 2. In Overlay network approach, there is an additional level of encapsulation like VXLAN, NVGRE

 [Macvlan and IPvlan basics](https://sreeninet.wordpress.com/2016/05/29/macvlan-and-ipvlan/)Broadly, there are two ways for Containers or VMs to communicate to each other.
 In Underlay network approach, VMs or Containers are directly exposed to host network.
 Bridge, macvlan and ipvlan network drivers are examples of this approach.
 In Overlay network approach, there is an additional level of encapsulation like VXLAN, NVGRE between the Container/VM network and the underlay network.

+[A container networking overview](https://jvns.ca/blog/2016/12/22/container-networking/)"every container gets an IP" concept I was really confused and kind of concerned.
+How would this even work?!
+My computer only has one IP address!  平白无故变出那么多ip来，自然要玩很多花活儿

 ### overlay 网络